Leo Pharma

 LEO Pharma A/S is a multinational Danish pharmaceutical company, founded in 1908, with a presence in about 100 countries.
 Its headquarters are in Ballerup, near Copenhagen The company is 100% integrated into a private foundation owned by the LEO Foundation.
 LEO Pharma develops and markets products for dermatology, bone remodeling thrombosis and coagulation.
 In 1945, it was the first producer of penicillin outside the US and UK.

 History

 Formation & the 20th Century

 In 1908, pharmacists August Kongsted and Anton Antons bought the LEO Pharmacy in Copenhagen, Denmark.
 With the purchase, they established 'Københavns Løveapoteks kemiske Fabrik', today known as LEO Pharma.
-LEO Pharma celebrated its centennial in 2008.
-Flags bearing the LEO logo were flying in every country where LEO products are available, more than a hundred flags in total.
-Today, LEO Pharma has an ever growing pipeline with over 4,800 specialists focusing on dermatology and thrombosis.
+LEO products are available in more than a hundred countries.
+Today, LEO Pharma has over 4,800 specialists focusing on dermatology and thrombosis.